-Jean-Pierre Vigato, Michelin-starred chef and owner of the Parisian restaurant Apicius, is in charge of the gastronomy on board.
-Every day he creates high-quality dishes, putting together menus worthy of the grandest establishments.
+Every day the Chef creates high-quality dishes, putting together menus worthy of the grandest establishments.
 Thrill your taste buds with the blend of French tradition and typical French flavours.

 Among our top priorities is the quality of service.
 Consisting of 217 crew members, our ship staff are attentive and unobtrusive, there to help with anything you need.*